ashank96/twitter_auto_marks/README.md

  2. Open the app and login with your twitter credentials.
  3. You will be redirected to a dashboard activity wherein you can view all your bookmarked urls.

 That's it !
 It is so simple, Now you do not need to worry about missing out any important feeds.

+# I have also added a small demo video( appDemoPresentation.mp4 ) of this android application.
+Please watch it to know the flow of the app.